• About/Start Here

 Senior Travel Ideas To Take In Texas

-I ran across an article talking about trending activities seniors will most likely travel to do activities, and all of them can be found in Texas.
+I came across an article discussing trending activities seniors will likely travel to do, and all of them can be found in Texas.
 Of course, some of these ideas I’ve listed below will be offered close to home, but what’s the fun in that?
-Traveling is the takeaway to enjoy time away from home and perhaps in a place you’ve never been.
+Traveling is the key to enjoying time away from home, especially in a place you’ve never been.

 Here are a few fun ideas and where to find them in Texas.
 It’s hard to believe that I also fall into the category of “senior travel,” however, my mom and I are young at heart, and we love doing all things possible.
 Of course, more for me than her.